s-resch/rnntagger_windows/README.md

 Then you can execute the batch file using cmd (or Power Shell) in `cmd` folder: `xxx.bat Text.txt` where `Text.txt` represents the text file you want to be analyzed.

-FAt the moment, we offer only Old Italian.
+At the moment, we offer only Old Italian.
 Further batch files for additional languages will be made available soon.

 ## Prerequisities